-In this guide, we unpack how signals are built, outline the main categories, show practical ways to use them, and share tips for choosing a dependable provider.
-Ready?
+This guide breaks down how arbitrage signals are constructed, the common categories you’ll encounter, practical ways to use them, and how to assess a provider.
 Let’s get started.

 Signal Anatomy: What’s Inside and How It Works

 A crypto signal is essentially trade guidance delivered by a provider.
-It typically specifies the asset, entry zone, profit targets, and a stop-loss level.
-A crypto arbitrage signal is a more specific version that highlights a price mismatch for the same coin across two markets (or a loop across multiple pairs on one exchange) and spells out the sequence of buys and sells meant to capture that spread.
-Unlike general trading signals that try to predict direction (up or down), arbitrage-focused alerts are built around executing multiple legs fast enough that the price difference remains after fees.
+It typically states the asset, entry zone, profit targets, and a stop-loss level.
+A crypto arbitrage signal is a more specific form of guidance: it points to a price mismatch for the same coin across two markets (or a multi-step loop across pairs on one exchange) and describes the sequence of trades intended to capture the spread.
+Unlike general trading signals that focus on forecasting price direction, arbitrage-focused alerts are built around executing multiple legs quickly enough that the price gap remains meaningful after fees.

 A stop-loss is an instruction to close a position automatically once price reaches a chosen level, limiting potential losses without constant supervision.

-Over time, you may prefer building your own models or cross‑checking third‑party ideas.
-Even top performers are wrong at times, so position sizing and discipline matter.
+Over time, you may prefer building your own models or cross-checking third-party ideas.
+Even strong performers can be wrong, so position sizing and consistent risk management still matter.

 Common Sources of Crypto Signals